Essential Information for Canadians Abroad (Government of Canada)

 Pre-Departure: Getting Ready to Go!

 Pre-Departure Orientation is compulsory for all Carleton students going on exchange.
-The following dates are offered for the Pre-Departure Orientation:

 - Make sure you have a valid passport.
 If your current passport expires within six months of your predicted return home, you must renew it before you leave.